LokiAndere/MIARFID-VPC-2019-20/README.md

 Here we made
 - google net
 - exception net

+We looked at inception and exception approaches
 * [GitHub](https://github.com/LokiAndere/MIARFID-VPC-2019-20/blob/master/GoogleNet_family.ipynb)

 ### Mobile net family
 Here are done some nets who save computational expanses in one way or another
 - mobile net
 - mini cnn
-- shuffle net

 Also both of them were used for gender recognition task

-They achived 90% with small number of parameters and 95% with big
+They achived 90% with small number of parameters (mobilenet) and 95% with big (minicnn)
 * [GitHub](https://github.com/LokiAndere/MIARFID-VPC-2019-20/blob/master/MobileNet_family.ipynb)

 ### VGG family
 As was said before any topology structure is awaylable.
 For example, when we write vgg - we mean all of them and even new ones that you are going to make up.
+The architecture is controlled with additional parameters
 - alex net
 - vgg cnn